Early life of Mao Zedong: Early adulthood and politicization

-The Xinhai Revolution: 1911–1912
+Xinhai Revolution: 1911–1912

 In 1911, Mao convinced his father to allow him to attend middle school in Changsha.
 The city was "a revolutionary hotbed", with widespread animosity towards the absolute monarchy of Emperor Puyi.
 While some advocated a reformist transition to a constitutional monarchy, most revolutionaries advocated republicanism, arguing for an elected presidency.
 The primary figurehead behind the republican movement was Sun Yat-sen, an American-educated Christian who led a secret society known as the Tongmenghui.
 At Changsha, Mao came under the influence of Sun's newspaper, The People's Independence (Minli bao), penning his first political essay, which he stuck to the school wall; later admitting it was "somewhat muddled", it involved the creation of a republic governed by Sun, but with concessions made to the moderates by having Kang Youwei as premier and Liang Qichao as minister of foreign affairs.
 As a symbol of rebellion against the Manchu monarch, he and a friend cut off their queue pigtails—a sign of subservience to the emperor—before forcibly cutting off those of several classmates.

 Inspired by Sun's republicanism, the army rose up against the emperor across southern China, sparking the Xinhai Revolution.
 Changsha initially remained under monarchist control, with the governor proclaiming martial law to quell protest.
 When the infantry brigade guarding the city defected to the revolution, the governor fled, leaving the city in republican hands.
 Supporting the revolution, Mao joined the rebel army as a private soldier, but was not involved in the fighting.
 The northern provinces remained loyal to the emperor, and hoping to avoid a civil war, Sun Yat-sen—proclaimed "provisional president" by his supporters—compromised with the monarchist general Yuan Shikai.
 The monarchy would be abolished, creating the Republic of China, but the monarchist Yuan would become president.
 The Xinhai Revolution over, Mao resigned from the army in 1912, after six months of being a soldier.
 Around this time, Mao discovered socialism from a newspaper article; proceeding to read pamphlets by Jiang Kanghu, the student founder of the Chinese Socialist Party, Mao remained interested yet unconvinced by the idea.